Tide vs ANNA: comparing business bank accounts

 What are the challenger banks?

-In 2008, the financial crisis (AKA the credit crunch) pushed governments around the world to reconsider the entire banking system.
-In addition to new legislation, governments decided that having a small number of massive banks created an unacceptable risk.
-To counter this, the rules around starting and running banks and financial services were updated to make the market more inviting to startups and innovators.
+The 2008 financial crisis made governments around the world realise that having a small number of massive banks had created an unacceptable risk.
+So, the rules around starting banks and providing financial services were updated to encourage more startups and innovators into the market.

-These new banks are considered to be challengers to the big established players.
-And they are characterised by their fast-moving innovations, modern features, digital brilliance, and for focusing on specific consumer needs (in opposition to most high-street banks which typically produce mass-market products).
+These new banks began to challenge the big established players, thanks to their fast-moving innovations, modern features, digital brilliance, and their focus on meeting specific consumer needs.

-At first glance, Tide and ANNA seem very similar: they both provide business bank accounts with integrated invoicing and accounting features.
-And as we go through the details, you’ll see that the similarities continue.
+Tide and ANNA both provide business accounts with integrated invoicing and accounting features.

-Tide offers a bank account through ClearBank.
-This is covered by the Financial Services Compensation Scheme (FSCS), so deposits up to £85,000 are guaranteed and protected.
+Tide provides business bank accounts through ClearBank.
+This is covered by the Financial Services Compensation Scheme (FSCS), so deposits up to £85,000 are guaranteed and protected..

 Mobile vs online access

-Being able to manage your money from your phone can save you time, improve your cash flow, and help you build your business.
-And Tide and ANNA both focus on making powerful mobile apps that help you take control from wherever you are.
+Tide and ANNA both focus on making powerful mobile apps that help you take control of your business finances wherever you are.

-Tide also gives you an online portal, which may be preferable if you find some tasks fiddly or time-consuming to complete on a mobile device.
+Unlike ANNA, Tide also allows you to log in from a web browser on your laptop or computer.
+This can come in handy if you find some tasks fiddly or time-consuming to complete on a mobile device.

 |Freeze/unfreeze card in the app||✔️||✔️|